nikolarss0n/PlaywrightVisionAI/README.md

 - **Token Optimization**: Cleans HTML to reduce token usage and minimize API costs
 - **Test Code Context**: Includes the failing test code for better debugging context
 - **Terminal-Style UI Option**: Modern terminal-inspired interface for more intuitive debugging
-- **Enhanced Test Integration**: Simplified one-line integration with complex test setups
+- **One-Line Integration**: Ultra-simple one-line setup for hassle-free integration
-- **Flexible Model Selection**: Support for all Gemini models with vision capabilities
+- **Multi-Model Analysis**: Support for both Google's Gemini and Anthropic's Claude models
+- **Video Frame Extraction**: Advanced video processing to extract key frames for more efficient analysis
+- **Model Fallback**: Graceful fallback between models if one fails or hits rate limits
 - **Automatic Network Request Capture**: Built-in utilities to capture and analyze network traffic

+## Simple Example

+Check out the [reporter-example](./examples/reporter-example) for a minimal implementation showing how to integrate Playwright Vision AI Debugger with just one line of code.

 ## Installation